Operation Wunderland: Admiral Scheer

 Admiral Scheer was a of welded construction, with diesel engines capable of 56000 hp, a range of 21500 nmi and a maximum speed of 28 kn.
-The ship carried six 280 mm guns in two triple turrets, eight 150 mm guns, eight 47 mm guns, ten machine-guns and eight torpedo tubes.
+The ship carried six 280 mm guns in two triple turrets, eight 150 mm guns, six 88mm AA in 3 turrets, eight 37 mm guns, ten 20 mm machine-guns and eight torpedo tubes.
 The ship had a belt of armour 10 cm-thick along the water line and 14 cm of armour on the turrets.
 Two Arado Ar 196 floatplanes were carried for reconnaissance but one was left behind during the Kara Sea sortie; Admiral Scheer had a crew of 1,150 men.

 Kommodore Wilhelm Meendsen-Bohlken, the captain of Admiral Scheer, was given a considerable measure of discretion in the operation.
 Meendsen-Bohlken was to attack Soviet convoys coming from the east via the northern route in the Kara Sea.
 A bombardment of Amderma was desirable but left to the captain to decide.
 Trawlers were to carry out an ice reconnaissance but this was later changed to two U-boats.
 The destroyer escorts would not accompany Admiral Scheer into the Kara Sea because of their limited endurance and thin hulls.
 It was vital to surprise the Soviet authorities and Admiral Scheer was to remain beyond sight of land and to keep radio silence.
 To help find Soviet convoys, staff from the B-Dienst (Beobachtungsdienst Observation Service), the Kriegsmarine wireless interception service, commanded by Fregattenkapitän Diesterweg were embarked on the ship.